Living, Breathing Music in Your Living Room

 As I design my speakers, I always remind myself of my past experiences with horn speakers, especially my old Klipsch La Scalas and K-horns.
 I remember the good and the bad.
 I remember the excitement of dragging those big, black beasts down into my basement bedroom and polishing them for hours.
 I remember the feeling of being able to own something that I valued and respected.
 I also remember losing my way with those old speakers as the compromises and shortcomings crept up on me over time.
 Those four 'categories' roll through my head as I'm developing, tuning, and voicing my speakers.

 Volti Audio speakers will always have wide bandwidth.
-When I designed the Vittora loudspeaker (a fully horn loaded speaker with a bass horn), I developed an effective, reasonably sized, and properly integrated solution for the lowest octave of bass.
-When I'm sitting and listening to music, I want to feel it energize the room and move me.
+When I designed the Vittora loudspeaker (a fully horn loaded speaker with a bass horn), I developed an effective, reasonably sized, and properly integrated solution for the lowest octave of bass - the Volti Audio ELF system.
+When I'm sitting and listening to music, I want to feel it energize the room and move me, but at the same time I don't want it to be distracting.
+Low bass must be in proportion to the rest of the music, seamlessly integrated.

 Volti Audio speakers cannot be described as 'colored' or 'shouty'.
 Countless people at the audio shows have commented how 'un-horn-like' my speakers sound.
 On the contrary, I think my speakers sound exactly how we want horn speakers to sound - but I understand what people are saying - that the Volti speakers don't have the typical colorations that they've been hearing from lesser designs.